kaist-kihwan/LSET/README.md

 License CC BY-NC-ND

 # LSET
- Interpreter for my own programming language called LSET(language with sets)
+This is my own programming language called LSET(language with sets) which basically have a set as a variable.